-For the [8–18[~MHz range (Figure \ref{fig:LS_over_time}A), a notable large peak is centered at $T_\mathrm{day/2} = 11.97$~hours, both due to the Earth rotation period but also the return of Jupiter in the sky.

-Some peaks are closely aligned with Jupiter periodicities, at $T_\mathrm{Jupiter}$, $T_\mathrm{Jupiter/2}$ or at $T_\mathrm{syn~D-J}$ and $T_\mathrm{harmo~D-J}$ the synodic and harmonic period between the day and Jupiter periodicities, or Io-Jupiter synodic period T$_\mathrm{syn~I-J}$ (e.g. Figures \ref{fig:LS_over_time}D-F).
-Interestingly, an enhancement of the SNR of the LS power is visible at $T_\mathrm{syn~E-J}$, the synodic period between Jupiter and the Galilean moon Europa, in the [$13$--$18$[~MHz frequency range in 2021 (panel \ref{fig:LS_over_time}B) and in the [$23$--$28$[ frequency range in 2023-2024 from mid-cycle 2 to mid-cycle 3 (panel \ref{fig:LS_over_time}D) and at $T_\mathrm{syn~G-J}$, the synodic period between Jupiter and the Galilean moon Ganymede, in the [$13$--$18$[~MHz frequency range mainly during Cycle 1 and also from time to time during the early science phase $\leq 2022$ (panel \ref{fig:LS_over_time}B).

-These results emphasize the potential of LS periodograms, calculated over shorter time spans, to reveal temporal variations in signal periodicities and to identify specific intervals of enhanced observational significance.
+Figure \ref{fig:LS_over_time} is a {zoomed-in view of} the $4$--$20$~hour LS periodicities highlighting most of the periodicities of interest, including $T_\mathrm{{beat}~D-J}$, $T_\mathrm{{beat}~I-J}$, $T_\mathrm{day/2}$, $T_\mathrm{{beat}~E-J}$ (for Europa--Jupiter), $T_\mathrm{{beat}~G-J}$ (for Ganymede--Jupiter), $T_\mathrm{Jupiter}$, $T_\mathrm{comb~D-J}$, and $T_\mathrm{Jupiter/2}$, presented from top to bottom in each panel.
+For the [$8${, }$18$[~MHz range (Figure \ref{fig:LS_over_time}A), a notably large peak is {centred} at $T_\mathrm{day/2} = 11.97$~hours due to {both} the Earth rotation period {and} the time it takes for Jupiter {to return to the meridian}.
+Some peaks are closely aligned with Jupiter periodicities at $T_\mathrm{Jupiter}$, $T_\mathrm{Jupiter/2,}$ or at $T_\mathrm{{beat}~D-J}$ and $T_\mathrm{comb~D-J}$; or with the Io--Jupiter {beat} period of T$_\mathrm{{beat}~I-J}$ (e.g. Figures \ref{fig:LS_over_time}D--F).
+Interestingly, an enhancement of the S/N of the LS power is visible at $T_\mathrm{{beat}~E-J}$ in the [$13${, }$18$[~MHz frequency range in 2021 (panel \ref{fig:LS_over_time}B) and in the [$23${, }$28$[ frequency range in 2023--2024 from mid-cycle 2 to mid-cycle 3 (panel \ref{fig:LS_over_time}D) and at $T_\mathrm{{beat}~G-J}$ in the [$13${, }$18$[~MHz frequency range mainly during cycle 1 and also from time to time during the early science phase $\leq 2022$ (panel \ref{fig:LS_over_time}B).
+These results emphasise the potential of LS periodograms, calculated over shorter time spans, to reveal temporal variations in signal periodicities and to identify specific intervals of enhanced observational significance.

-\section{Summary and Discussions}
+\section{Summary and discussions}

-In this article, we analysed and demonstrated how the use of LS periodogram is affected by a sporadic signal that is more or less regular in time, and more or less diluted in noise.
-We analyse the different peaks in the periodogram and how they can be associated with real signals.
+In this article, we {analyse} and demonstrate how the use of the LS periodogram is affected by a sporadic signal that is more or less regular in time, and more or less diluted with noise.
+The different peaks in the periodogram were analysed to determine their association with real signals.

-First, we simulated a sinusoidal signal with a periodicity of $T = 12.9$ hours, an amplitude between -1 and 1, spanning 5 years.
-We randomly retained only 2.65\% of the data points.
-When we applied the LS periodogram, the highest peak was clearly located at 12.9 hours, corresponding to the input signal's periodicity.
+First, a sinusoidal signal was simulated with a periodicity of $T = 12.9$ hours and an amplitude between $-1$ and $1$, spanning five years.
+Only 2.65\% of the data points were randomly retained.
+When the LS periodogram was applied, the highest peak was clearly located at 12.9 hours, corresponding to the input signal's periodicity.